-- Identifying a senior member of staff from the leadership team to be the Designated Safeguarding Lead (DSL) and ensuring that they have appropriate time, funding, training and resources to carry out their role effectively; - Identifying alternative members of staff to act as the Designated Safeguarding Lead (DSL) in his/her absence to ensure there is always cover for the role; - Ensuring all staff receive a safeguarding induction and are provided with a copy of this policy and the staff code of conduct; - Ensuring all staff undertake appropriate child protection training that is updated annually and includes training in online safety matters; - Ensuring that the academy's approved policies and procedures, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff; - Ensuring that all staff and volunteers feel able to raise concerns about poor or unsafe practice and such concerns are addressed sensitively in accordance with agreed whistle-blowing procedures; - Liaising with the Local Authority Designated Officer (LADO) in the event of an allegation of abuse being made against a member of staff, supply teacher or volunteer, and notifying the Trust's Safeguarding Lead and HR Director of any such incidences.
+Identifying a senior member of staff from the leadership team to be the Designated Safeguarding Lead (DSL) and ensuring that they have appropriate time, funding, training and resources to carry out their role effectively;

+- Identifying alternative members of staff to act as the Designated Safeguarding Lead (DSL) in his/her absence to ensure there is always cover for the role; - Ensuring all staff receive a safeguarding induction and are provided with a copy of this policy and the staff code of conduct; - Ensuring all staff undertake appropriate child protection training that is updated annually and includes training in online safety matters, including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring; - Ensuring that the academy's approved policies and procedures, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff; - Ensuring that all staff and volunteers feel able to raise concerns about poor or unsafe practice and such concerns are addressed sensitively in accordance with agreed whistle-blowing procedures; - Liaising with the Local Authority Designated Officer (LADO) in the event of an allegation of abuse being made against a member of staff, supply teacher or volunteer, and notifying the Trust's Safeguarding Lead and HR Director of any such incidences.

+The Designated Safeguarding Lead (DSL)

-- 3.6 The Designated Safeguarding Lead is a senior member of staff, from the leadership team, who takes lead responsibility for safeguarding and child protection (including online safety) within our academy.
-The DSL will carry out their role in accordance with the responsibilities outlined in Annex C of 'Keeping Children Safe in Education'. - 3.7 The DSL will provide advice and support to other staff on child welfare and child protection matters.
-Any concern for a child's safety or welfare will be recorded electronically via MyConcern which will be accessed by the DSL. - 3.8 During term time the DSL and / or a deputy will always be available (during academy hours) for staff in the academy to discuss any safeguarding concerns.
-If in exceptional circumstances, the DSL or a deputy DSL is not available on the academy site in person, we will ensure that they are available via telephone and any other relevant media. - 3.9 The DSL at SSWL Academy will ensure that representation from our academy is made at child protection conferences and core group meetings.
-With appropriate training, knowledge and experience, our DSL will liaise with Children's Services and other agencies where necessary, and make referrals of suspected abuse to Children's Services, take part in strategy discussions and other interagency meetings and contribute to the assessment of children. - 3.10 The DSL will maintain records and child protection files ensuring that they are kept confidential and stored securely. - 3.11 The DSL is responsible for ensuring that all staff members and volunteers are aware of our policy and the procedures they need to follow.
-They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction and have been trained within the academy to the agreed academy's safeguarding procedures. - 3.12 The full responsibilities of the DSL is set out in their job description
+3.6 The Designated Safeguarding Lead is a senior member of staff, from the leadership team, who takes lead responsibility for safeguarding and child protection (including online safety and filtering and monitoring systems and processes) within our academy.
+The DSL will carry out their role in accordance with the responsibilities outlined in Annex C of 'Keeping Children Safe in Education'.

+3.7 The DSL will provide advice and support to other staff on child welfare and child protection matters.
+Any concern for a child's safety or welfare will be recorded electronically via MyConcern which will be accessed by the DSL.

+3.8 During term time the DSL and / or a deputy will always be available (during academy hours) for staff in the academy to discuss any safeguarding concerns.
+If in exceptional circumstances, the DSL or a deputy DSL is not available on the academy site in person, we will ensure that they are available via telephone and any other relevant media.

+3.9 The DSL at SSWL Academy will ensure that representation from our academy is made at child protection conferences and core group meetings.
+With appropriate training, knowledge and experience, our DSL will liaise with Children's Services and other agencies where necessary, and make referrals of suspected abuse to Children's Services, take part in strategy discussions and other interagency meetings and contribute to the assessment of children.

+3.10 The DSL will maintain records and child protection files ensuring that they are kept confidential and stored securely.

+3.11 The DSL is responsible for ensuring that all staff members and volunteers are aware of our policy and the procedures they need to follow.
+They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction and have been trained within the academy to the agreed academy's safeguarding procedures.

+3.12 The full responsibilities of the DSL are set out in their job description